Creative programs, funding, opportunities, professional development & support in the time of COVIDPosted 18 Mar 2020 by CA Admin

 - Skillshare is an online learning community with thousands of classes for creative and curious people, on topics including illustration, design, photography, video, freelancing, and more.

-- Coffee with the Creative Community!
-The Queensland Music Festival team and professionals throughout the creative industry will be offering 30-minute conversation slots to share learnings and experience and help you develop your professional skillsets and networks.
-Perhaps you’re eager to learn more about a specific field, such as program curation, technical production, strategy or fundraising?
-Or maybe you have questions about paving your way in the music/performing arts industry?
-To learn more and express your interest head to: https://bit.ly/3drAE93
+- The Queensland Music Festival team are offering 30-minute conversation slots to share learnings and experience and help you develop your professional skillsets and networks.
+To learn more go to: https://bit.ly/3drAE93

 - Creative Connections webinar series – Learn.
 Adapt.
 Respond.Series begins: 1 April 2020